dandls/counterfactuals/README.md

 #> 3:          6.7         3.0          5.0         1.7
 ```

-The counterfactuals are stored in the `$data` field.
+The counterfactuals are stored in the `data` field.

 ``` r
 cfactuals$data